rktjmp/lush.nvim/BUILD.md

 - `viml`, head, convert parsed spec into viml
 - `lua`, head, convert parsed spec into lua
+- `vim_compatible`, tail, remove vim-incompatible values from highlight rules
 - `prepend`, tail, prepend one or more items to the given table
 - `append`, tail, append one or more items to the given table
+- `branch`, tail, pass a value through a pipeline but return the original value
 - `overwrite`, tail, overwrite a file with the given table
 - `patchwrite`, tail, selectively overwrite portions of a file with the given table
 - `contrib.alacritty`, tail, convert given table into an alacritty colorscheme